akreager/cd_changer_emulator/README.md

 - [x] **Breakout board ordered** — 3 boards, OSH Park standard fab.
 - [X] **Completed TP-KRC3006-02** — Recieve, inspect, assemble and verify passthrough breakout board serial number 1.
 - [X] **Set up test bench** — Prepare bench wiring, logic analyzer connections, and head unit power for breakout board arrival.
+- [X] **Troubleshoot CX85** — Initial tests have shown that the CD changer laser diode may be dirty or degraded over time.
+Unit has been deemed inoperable.
+Further testing will be carried out with a KDC-C717 CD changer

 ## What This Project Does